5 fun group volunteering opportunities in Toronto and the GTA

 While connecting offline is always worth the scheduling drama, this time we decided to sleuth out activities that were easy to arrange and more rewarding than our old standbys.
 Here are five ideas we found, and two we actually tried.
 (Spoiler alert: they were super fun!)

 What we did: Our six-person group (most of us self-confessed crappy crafters) booked a two-hour session for a silk-screening workshop with two totally rad young women: Zoe and Shaq.
 We got a 10-minute how-to, then chose from items like canvas bags, baby onesies and T-shirts, created our designs, and commenced silk-screening.
 It was a success for everyone, even with our dubious creative talents.
 (I made a black T-shirt with a silkscreen of my black lab—in bright pink, of course.)

 What we liked about it: It was easy to register the group online, which meant no additional scheduling drama.
 The only stress came from asking a group of Type A women to be creative!
 In the end, we stopped trying to make the perfect silkscreen and just talked, laughed and let go.
 We also got a tour of the Centre and walked away with some fun new items for friends and family, all in under 2.5 hours.

-What you need to know: There is a $350 minimum charge for the group that covers the cost of the supplies, and wages for the staff and youth artists.
+What you need to know: There is a $1,000 minimum donation for corporate groups of 10 people (max capacity is 15 guests, and a donation of $100 is recommended per additional person).
+That covers the cost of the supplies, and wages for the staff and youth artists.
 You can purchase as many pieces as you want to silkscreen for $5 each or bring your own from home for free.
-All told, if you have six to 10 people, everybody is paying less than they would for a dinner out.

 What it is: In addition to their research and advocacy work to reduce poverty in Toronto, Daily Bread collects food donations and distributes millions of pounds of food to more agencies supporting individuals and families across the city who are experiencing hunger.